rackerlabs/rackspace-how-to/content/rackspace-email/export-email-address-data-from-outlook-2016-for-windows.md

 product_url: rackspace-email
 ---

-This article provides instructions for exporting a copy of your email address data from Outlook.
+This article provides instructions for exporting a copy of your email address data from Outlook 2016.

 ### Prerequisites